Transparent dark purple Travel Guide by Insurte logo

 Schengen Visa Proof of Accommodations: What to Know

-Applying for a Schengen visa is an involved process.
-You’re trying to prepare the correct documents to submit your application for processing, figure out what you need, and make sure your application is complete and accurate.
+One, you're trying to figure out what you need, then you're also trying to make sure your application is complete and accurate.

-Proof of accommodations: It's mandatory
+Proof of accommodation: It's mandatory

 • Staying with a family member or friend.